 There’s a lot of unexpected expenses that could come up in a business, from losing a big account to needing a new HVAC system to a water leak that needs to be fixed ASAP, attorney fees to help with a disgruntled employee or former client.
 We hope that none of these happen, but the reality is that they can and they will at some point.

-The beautiful thing about the Profit First cash flow management system is that your business will start building an emergency fund for itself if you run the system correctly.
+The beautiful thing about the Profit First cash flow management system is that your business will start building a business savings for itself if you run the system correctly.

 Twice a month, you’ll transfer a percentage of revenue to your Profit bank account.
 (How much depends on your own profit allocation percentages.)
 Over time, your Profit account grows.